 With the help of goodwill persons, we have been providing assistance to orphans, widows, the sick, teenage mothers, persons with disabilities, internally displaced persons (IDPs), the unemployed, etc.

 Some of many success stories include the story of Christabel!

-Her uncle, who was supposed to be her legal guardian, had thought she was better fit to be a house help than go to school like his own children.
-She was sent to be a house help at the tender age of nine.
+As a girl child her uncle who was supposed to be her legal guardian had thought she was better fit to be a house help than go to school like his own children.
+She was sent to be a house help at a tender age of nine.
 She grew up never knowing her dad and trying to help feed her other siblings who had also dropped out of school.
 She suffered injustice as she worked for several women and they sent her away without paying her a cent, not minding that she had a son to look after.

 Rohi Foundation has acquired a five hectare piece of land in Mankon Village for the purpose of establishing a ‘best practice’ permaculture farm.
 The farm carries on a range of agro-pastoral activities.
 Our main aim of the project is to scale up the production and consumption of organic crops produced from a flourishing natural ecosystem.
 We do integrated farming of crops like: maize, beans, vegetables, peppers, plantains etc. and livestock.
 Through this farm we seek to train youths in peace-building and permaculture, while employing some, generating food and finances for the assistance of the many Internally Displaced Persons in need of food and also for the promotion of peace-building in the English Speaking part of Cameroon.